-While firmly holding the knife with one hand, use your other hand to lift the Vise Lever up from its resting position, as shown in Figure 5.
+While firmly holding the knife with one hand, lift the Vise Lever up from its resting position.
+The Vise Lever should be now be vertical, parallel to the vise, as shown in Figure 5.

-Push the Vise Lever all the way down, until the knife is secured in place, as shown in Figure 6.
+Push the Vise Lever all the the way down to the right side of the sharpener, as shown in Figure 6.